emanningt/emanningt.github.io/_posts/2019-11-17-cheat_sheet_keeping_things_simple.markdown

 		"I can #{example} when using double quoted strings"
 		#=> "I can use string interpolation when using double quoted strings"

-		# Strings can be combined but onely with onself.
+		# Strings can be combined but only with onself.
 		"hello " + "world"  #=> "hello world"
 		"hello " + 1 #=> TypeError: can't convert Fixnum into String
 		"hello " + 5.to_s #=> "hello 3"